Mankeli-Software/dart_define/README.md

     dart run dart_define generate
     ```

-   *NOTE: You can override values and variables from pubspec.yaml config with CLI arguments*
+    > *NOTE: You can override values and variables from pubspec.yaml
+    > config with CLI arguments*

     <!-- markdownlint-disable -->
     <img src="doc/asset/usage.png" width="50%" title="usage" alt="usage">
     <!-- markdownlint-enable -->

+## Using the configuration

-4. Use your variables in dart code
+1. Use your variables in dart code

    This tool generates dart boilerplate, so you can access the values very easily.